-Your choice of terrain, sensational Sierra scenery and that famous California summer sunshine make an irresistible combination for mountain or road biking in Mammoth Lakes and Yosemite National Park.
+Your choice of terrain, sensational Sierra scenery, and that famous California summer sunshine make an irresistible combination for mountain or road biking in Mammoth Lakes and Yosemite National Park.
 Test your suspension on the Inyo National Forest's vast network of trails and unpaved roads.
 There are so many different conditions and views to discover; in fact, you may even cross a couple of microclimates - we think that’s pretty cool!
-Road bikers have plenty of asphalt routes to choose from, whether pedalling around town, gearing down to puff up Minaret Road to the Mammoth Mountain Main Lodge and beyond to the breathtaking Minaret Vista or cruising the scenic stretches of US 395.
+Road bikers have plenty of asphalt routes to choose from, whether pedaling around town, gearing down to puff up Minaret Road to the Mammoth Mountain Main Lodge and beyond to the breathtaking Minaret Vista, or cruising the scenic stretches of US 395.
 Mammoth Lakes also has terrific bike events and rides for the single athlete or for the entire family.

 Check out these incredible 360° videos of biking in Mammoth Lakes to get your adrenaline pumping!